aaronba/simplechat/application/external_apps/ai_search_debug_tool/README.md

 - ✅ Review query complexity and result set sizes
 - ✅ Consider timeout adjustments for large document sets

-### 206 Errors Not Detected
+### HTTP Errors Not Detected
-- ✅ The container shows 206 errors only when they actually occur
+- ✅ The container reports errors only when they actually occur
 - ✅ Try larger, more complex queries to trigger edge cases
 - ✅ Test with different search types (basic, semantic, hybrid)
 - ✅ Check Azure AI Search service logs for additional context